shahid-ahmed-96/Graphene/README.md

 For relaxation we use isobaric-isothermal (NPT) ensemble to let the atomic positions relax.
 Next, weswitch on the thermostats and allow the system to equilibrate.
 Finally in the production run we keep a note of the heat values for the time duration and subsequently apply Fourier's law for obtaining the thermal conductivity.
 This is the Non-Equilibrium Molecular Dynamics (NEMD).
 We should do convergence studies for each parameter.
-HOwever, it is observed Graphene has a length dependence to upto about 16 $\mu$ m.
-Due to computational limitational we go upto only about 1 $\mu$ m
+HOwever, it is observed Graphene has a length dependence to upto about 16 $\mu$m.
+Due to computational limitational we go upto only about 1 $\mu$m